VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/hotjar/getting-started.md

-Virto Storefront and Vue B2B Theme has native integration with Hotjar module.
+Virto Commerce Frontend Application has native integration with Hotjar module.

 To start using Hotjar: